Log geometry and lifting rational points: The firm locus

-The log alteration $X' \to X$ covering a weak logarithmic space need not be log \'etale -- we are explicitly allowing roots divisible by the characteristic.
-Such a space will alternately have a log \'etale cover by a log algebraic stack with $\mu_p$ stabilizers.
+\begin{remark} A weak logarithmic space $X$ need not be a logarithmic space -- we are explicitly allowing roots divisible by the characteristic.
+However, locally in the log smooth topology near a point $x \to X$ of residue characteristic $p$, there must exist a covering $f \colon X' \to X$ by a log scheme such that $f$ is a $\mu_p^{\Lambda}$-torsor for some free commutative abelian group $\Lambda$.
+A fortiori, $X$ has a log flat cover by a log scheme. \end{remark}

 Let $T \subseteq Y$ be a locally constructible subset of a scheme $Y$.
 View it as a functor on schemes by

 We explain how to view this as a formal scheme.

 \begin{lemma} The functor $T$ in \eqref{eqn:constructibleisindformalscheme} is representable by a formal scheme which is an ind-subscheme of $Y$. \end{lemma}